OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/file_wrap.rst

 for the floating point variables.

-Precision is also important when parsing the output, although the file-parsing utilities always grab the entire number.
+Precision is also important when parsing the output, although the file-parsing utilities always extract the entire number.
 However, some codes limit the number of digits of precision in their output files for human readability.
 In such a case, you should check your external application's manual to see if there is a flag for telling the code to output the full precision.

-.. tags:: Tutorials, External Code, Wrapping
+.. tags:: ExternalCode, FileWrap